£0.00

 - Ratchet straps (£–££) – secure heavy items to dollies or sack trucks so they stay stable during transit.

-- Lifting straps or shoulder dollies (££) – harnesses that transfer weight to your shoulders and legs, reducing strain and making stair moves safer.
+- Lifting straps or shoulder dollies (££) – these are harnesses that transfer weight to your legs via your shoulder, reducing strain and making stair moves safer.
 They should only be used by two people working in sync, as poor positioning or miscommunication can cause slips or strain.

 - Furniture lifter (££) – a small jack tool to raise one edge so a dolly or slider can be placed underneath.